RobMandelings/TurboHiker/README.md

 Transformation class is in the Game logic as the Game logic depends on it, for generating enemies for example.

 Feature: arbitrary speeds of the moving hikers, harder when getting closer to your goal

+Sophisticated view system helps with the following feature as well: automatic hiker removal when no longer necessary.